 Once you have your topic set, add your new OTN Request to your flow wherever it’s appropriate.
 Some scenarios in which an OTN can be useful include:

-– When a subscriber requests an item that is out of stock
+– When a contact requests an item that is out of stock

-– When a subscriber wants an update about an upcoming event (when tickets go on sale for example)
+– When a contact wants an update about an upcoming event (when tickets go on sale for example)

-– When a subscriber indicates they’re interested in a future sale, promotion, or sweepstake
+– When a contact indicates they’re interested in a future sale, promotion, or sweepstake

-– When a subscriber wants to receive a specific piece of content that isn’t ready for distribution yet
+– When a contact wants to receive a specific piece of content that isn’t ready for distribution yet

 – To extend drip sequences that have longer than 24-hour delays between each message.
-If your subscribers keep agreeing to the next part of the sequence, you can keep sending
+If your contacts keep agreeing to the next part of the sequence, you can keep sending

 Sending A One-Time Notification

-Using an OTN to send a message works similar to adding a message tag.
-On the first message of a flow, select a One-Time Notification Topic as the Content-Type.
+Using an OTN to send a message works similarly to adding a message tag, the only exception is the fact that you cannot add it to the first flow step.
+Select a One-Time Notification Topic as the Content-Type.

 This will bring up a list of your existing OTN topics.
 Select the one that corresponds to the message that you want to send

-Once applied, the OTN works like any other message tag: It allows you to send the message outside of the 24-hour window (to subscribers who have opted in).
+Once applied, the OTN works like any other message tag: It allows you to send the message outside of the 24-hour window (to contacts who have opted in).
 Consider one important caveat, though: you may only send a single message block when using an OTN.
-To send any additional messages, a user must interact with your first message.
+To send any additional messages, a contact must interact with the OTNR message.

 So make sure that your OTN message:

-1. Delivers the content that a subscriber requested in the first message
+1. Delivers the content that a contact requested in the OTNR message

 2. Offers a compelling reason to interact with your brand and open up the 24-hour window